China National Heavy Duty Truck Group: History

 CNHTC was founded in 1935 by Kuomintang Government of the Republic of China era on the basis of Jinan Automobile Works.
-It started developing heavy-duty trucks in 1956, with its first truck modeled after Skoda 706RT.
+It started developing heavy-duty trucks in 1956, with its first truck modeled after Škoda 706 RT.
 In 1984, Jinan Automobile Works began to produce Steyr 91 with technology imported from Steyr-Daimler-Puch.
 Since the reform and restructure in 2001, the company has got rid of the operating losses for previous years.

 Most of the group assets was now listed on the Stock Exchange of Hong Kong in 2007, as a Hong Kong-incorporated company, Sinotruk (Hong Kong).
 Another subsidiary (subsidiary of Sinotruk (Hong Kong)), Sinotruk Jinan Truck (SZSE:000951), was listed on the Shenzhen Stock Exchange.

+After the collaboration with Steyr, Sinotruk had done collaboration with Volvo Trucks (which terminated around 2009), sold under the Howo nameplate, and later, collaboration with MAN AG, sold under Sitrak nameplate.

+Some Howo model like Howo 7 series uses Volvo FL10 derived cabin, others like Howo A7 uses Volvo FH derived cabin.
+Sitrak models on the other hand, uses MAN TGA derived technology.

 Sinotruk sells trucks in various South American countries.
 They came to Brazil in response to a group of businessmen with experience in the transportation industry.
 Sinotruk has sold 2,000 vehicles thus far.
 Sinotruk began building their first plant outside China in 2013 with an initial investment of more than 300 million dollars.
 Its location will be in Lages, Brazil.

 Sinotruk also produces trucks in Pakistan through a joint venture with Dysin Automobiles.

 They are also active in the Philippines as well since 2011 through dealership, selling light and heavy trucks.

 In October 2019, Shandong Heavy Industry became the controlling shareholder of "China National Heavy Duty Truck Group", acquiring a 45% stake.